dgsasha/qualia-gtk-theme/README.md

 ## Installing Dependencies

 - Arch based distros: `sudo pacman -S sassc git gnome-shell-extensions ninja meson`
-	- Also install `yaru-icon-theme` from AUR if using Snaps

 - Debian based distros: `sudo apt install sassc git gnome-shell-extensions ninja-build meson`
-	- Also install `yaru-theme-icon` if using Snaps

 - Fedora: `sudo dnf install sassc git gnome-shell-extension-user-theme ninja-build meson`
-	- Also install `yaru-icon-theme` if using Snaps

 - openSUSE: `sudo zypper install sassc git gnome-shell-extension-user-theme ninja meson`
-	- Also install `yaru-icon-theme` if using Snaps

 **If `gnome-shell-extension-user-theme` wasn't already installed, log out and log back in before you proceed.**